Bernardino89/Monte_Carlo/README.md

 # Monte_Carlo
 Analysis on Monte Carlo simulations

-paper: *Tirri, Bernardino, et al. "A combined Monte Carlo/DFT approach to simulate UV‐vis spectra of molecules and aggregates: Merocyanine dyes as a case study."
-Journal of Computational Chemistry 42.15 (2021): 1054-1063.*

 This repository includes programs used for extracting molecular properties and analyzing structures obtained from Monte Carlo simulations (LAMMS software).